dcos/examples/tensorflow/uninstall/README.md

 1. Stop the service.
 From the DC/OS CLI, enter `dcos package uninstall --app-id=<instancename> tensorflow`.
    For example, `dcos package uninstall --app-id=mnist tensorflow`.
 1. Clean up remaining reserved resources with the framework cleaner script, `janitor.py`.
-See [DC/OS documentation](https://docs.mesosphere.com/deploying-services/uninstall/#framework-cleaner) for more information about the framework cleaner script.
+See the [DC/OS documentation](https://docs.mesosphere.com/deploying-services/uninstall/#framework-cleaner) for more information about the framework cleaner script.

 For example, to uninstall a TensorFlow instance named `mnist`, run: